theimpossibleastronaut/rmw/docs/faq.md

 A friend of mine wanted to experiment with a library for it, and I thought maybe one day other people might want to as well.

+**Can I use regex patterns with rmw?**

+Some.
+For example:

+    rmw test[0-9].txt.

+If you'd like support for a particular patten that doesn't already work, please open a ticket.